Yoh (wrestler)

 Yohei Komatsu (小松 洋平, Komatsu Yōhei) (born June 25, 1988), better known by his ring name Yoh (stylised in all caps), is a Japanese professional wrestler.
-He is signed to New Japan Pro-Wrestling (NJPW), and is one-third of the current NEVER Openweight 6-Man Tag Team Champions alongside Spiritech tag team partner Master Wato and Toru Yano in their first reign as a team and his second individually.
+He is signed to New Japan Pro-Wrestling (NJPW), where he is the current IWGP Junior Heavyweight Champion in his first reign.

 After returning from his excursion, he was a part of the junior heavyweight tag team Roppongi 3K, along with Sho.
 The tag team were five-time IWGP Junior Heavyweight Tag Team Champions and three-time winners of the Super Junior Tag League.
 Additionally, Yoh is a one-time IWGP Junior Heavyweight Tag Team Champion (with Master Wato), a two-time NEVER Openweight 6-Man Tag Team Champion (the first alongside Hirooki Goto and Yoshi-Hashi), and won the Super Junior Tag League with Lio Rush.
 From 2017 to 2025, Yoh was a member of Chaos.

 He has previously also worked for the American promotion Ring of Honor (ROH) and Mexican promotion Consejo Mundial de Lucha Libre (CMLL).
 In the latter promotion, he was known under the ring name Fujin (風神, Fūjin), named after the Japanese God of the wind, and was part of La Ola Amarilla ("the Yellow Wave") alongside Okumura, Kamaitachi and Raijin (the name Sho worked under in Mexico).